cryptoalgebra/Algebra/docs/Contracts/Core/interfaces/IAlgebraCommunityVault.md

 Accepts the proposed new Algebra fee

-*Developer note: Can only be called by the factory owner*
+*Developer note: Can only be called by the factory owner.
+The new value will also be used for previously accumulated tokens that have not yet been withdrawn*

 | Name | Type | Description |
 | ---- | ---- | ----------- |